Ecodev/gims/docs/content/computing.rst

 .. note::

-    In this section we mentioned two kind of applications for rules: for filter (level 1 and 2) and for country.
+    In this section we mentioned two kind of applications for rules: for filter (Step 1 and 2) and for country.
 There is a third kind, for questionnaire, that may be useful.
 See the :doc:`full explanation<rule>`.